taesoosong/taesoosong.github.io/_pages/research.md

 ## Economic and Moral Boundaries of Belonging: Immigration, Race, and Housing
 ---
-My other line of research examines how immigration reshapes—and is simultaneously shaped by—racialized boundaries of belonging in housing markets.
+My other line of research uses **mixed methods** to examine how immigration reshapes—and is simultaneously shaped by—racialized boundaries of belonging in housing markets.
 Focusing on Asian populations in the United States and Canada, an underrepresented group in housing research, I trace how historical and contemporary land use regimes, housing policies, and racialized political and media narratives continue to reproduce differential inclusion and inequality across scales.

 ### Divergent Immigrant Incorporation in Housing Access